SiteGround vs GoDaddy Hosting: Which is Better for You?

-If you’re looking to get into Web reselling, design or creating your own sites, GoDaddy is a solid option.
+If you’re looking to get into web reselling, design or creating your own sites, GoDaddy is a solid option.
 They provide their customers with extensive support and instruction while keeping their prices low.
-They are a good option for small business owners and marketers who want to hand their own Web development.
+They are a good option for small business owners and marketers who want to hand their own web development.

 For developers or others who are working to make a living primarily through their Web sites, or those who appreciate a more comprehensive program, SiteGround may be a better option.
 Their sophisticated packages and advanced technology help experienced customers achieve their long-term goals.

+Looking to compare another host?
+Bluehost is a common one.
 Does Bluehost top GoDaddy?
 Find out in our Bluehost vs. GoDaddy post.